-Where the required foundation depths, as determined in Chapter 5.3, are in excess of 2.5m, foundations must be designed by a suitable expert, i.e. a Chartered Structural Engineer, taking account of the likely effect of soil movement on the foundations and substructure.
-Short bored piles with ground beams are recommended, and may prove to be the most economical form of construction.
+Where the required foundation depths, as determined in Chapter 5.3, are in excess of 2.5m, foundations must be designed by a suitable expert, i.e. a Chartered Structural Engineer, taking account of the likely movement of the soil on the foundations and substructure.
+Short bored piles with ground beams are recommended and may well prove to be the most economical form of construction.
 Short bored piles are an essential requirement for depths in excess of 3m.